 CSU students have the right to limit publication of their personal information in campus directories (both online and printed), but the responsibility to do so lies with each student.
 Below is detailed information about what personal information is public for students and what steps you need to take to restrict publication of this information.

-Occasionally students express concerns about their name, phone number, and/or mailing address being published on the Colorado State University directory/search web site.
+Occasionally students express concerns about their name and/or academic department being published on the Colorado State University directory/search web site.
 Publishing of certain bits of public information is actually commonplace in our society.
 For example, most local governments publish details of legal proceedings, including home purchase information (which includes buyer name, address, purchase price, and mortgage detail).
 Additionally, any town large enough to have a printed phone book has contributed to several nationally searchable online white pages web sites that reveal similar information.
 In short, adults in an open society leave bits of public information in many places.

 Nonetheless, CSU takes student privacy concerns very seriously, and complies with the federal Family Educational Rights and Privacy Act (FERPA).
 Students may opt out at various levels, from just hiding their email address to complete and total omission from the directory.